 If you’re short on time, then simply going as hard as you can for as long as you can is a good option.

 And if you want to be more structured, whilst mixing things up a little, then High Intensity Interval Training (HIIT) is a also a good option.

 For a HIIT routine, alternate short bursts of high intensity exercise (e.g. sprinting for 20 seconds), followed by a longer stint of lower intensity exercise (e.g. jogging for 1 minute), and repeat as many times as you want (but at least 5).

-So if you want to get the ripped look, you just need to lose some weight, right?
+So if you want to get jacked, you just need to lose some weight, right?